AllenInstitute/vis/site/src/content/docs/developers/publishing.md

   },
 ```

-3. Run `pnpm publish` in the package directory.
+2. Get all changes onto the `main` branch and make sure everything is ship-shape for publishing.

+3. Go to **Actions → Release** in the GitHub repository, click **Run workflow**, select the package to release, and run it.
+The workflow will bump the version, update the changelog, create a tag, and push — which automatically triggers the Publish workflow.

 4. Verify your package is available.
 You can see it listed on the [Allen Institute's NPM organization package registry](https://www.npmjs.com/org/alleninstitute) or on the homepage of this repository.

 ## Updating an Existing Package

-When you have changes to an existing package that you want to publish, follow these steps to publish the changes:
+When you have changes to an existing package that you want to publish, follow these steps:

-1. Authenticate with NPM by running `npm login` in your terminal and entering your credentials.
-Make sure the account you're used is part of the Allen Institute NPM organization.

-2. Update the version number in the `package.json` file, following the [Semantic Versioning standard](https://semver.org/).

-3. Get that version number update onto the `main` branch and make sure everything is ship-shape for publishing.
+1. Get all changes onto the `main` branch and make sure everything is ship-shape for publishing.

-4. Run `pnpm publish` in the package directory.
+2. Go to **Actions → Release** in the GitHub repository, click **Run workflow**, select the package to release, and run it.
+The workflow will automatically determine the next version (following [Semantic Versioning](https://semver.org/)) based on commit history, update the changelog, create a tag, and push — which automatically triggers the Publish workflow.

-5. Verify that the updated package is available.
+3. Verify that the updated package is available.
 You can see it listed on the [Allen Institute's NPM organization package registry](https://www.npmjs.com/org/alleninstitute) or on the homepage of this repository.

 ## Troubleshooting